thuanz123/realfill/README.md

 To install `bitsandbytes` please refer to this [readme](https://github.com/TimDettmers/bitsandbytes#requirements--installation).

 ### Training with xformers:
 You can enable memory efficient attention by [installing xFormers](https://github.com/facebookresearch/xformers#installing-xformers) and padding the `--enable_xformers_memory_efficient_attention` argument to the script.
-This is not available with the Flax/JAX implementation.

-You can also use Dreambooth to train the specialized in-painting model.
-See [the script in the research folder for details](https://github.com/huggingface/diffusers/tree/main/examples/research_projects/dreambooth_inpaint).

 ### Set grads to none